-In terms of administrative enforcement, according to the written decisions of administrative penalties published by the Administration for Market Regulation ("AMR") in Shanghai, from 2016 to 2019, more than 400 entities in Shanghai were penalized for commercial bribery with the monetary penalties adding up to RMB 263 million in total, including confiscation of illegal gains and fines imposed.
+In terms of administrative enforcement, according to the written decisions of administrative penalties published by the AMR in Shanghai, from 2016 to 2019, more than 400 entities in Shanghai were penalized for commercial bribery with the monetary penalties adding up to RMB 263 million in total, including confiscation of illegal gains and fines imposed.
 From 2020 to 2022, the AMR in Shanghai issued 190 penalties for commercial bribery, with the total monetary penalties adding up to nearly RMB 70 million.

-In terms of criminal enforcement, according to the Work

-Report of the Supreme People's Procuratorate released in 2023, more than 78,000 state functionaries were investigated and prosecuted for the bribe-taking and corruption-related issues, and more than 14,000 people were investigated and prosecuted for offering bribes in the past five years.
+Since 2023, Shanghai local AMRs have continued to actively investigate the commercial bribery cases though the relevant enforcement statistics have yet to be fully published.
+In terms of criminal enforcement, according to the Work Report of the Supreme People's Procuratorate released in 2023, 2024 and 2025, more than 78,000 state functionaries were investigated and prosecuted for the bribe-taking and corruption-related issues, and more than 14,000 people were investigated and prosecuted for offering bribes from 2017 to 2022.
+From 2023 to 2024, procuratorates at all levels focused on both bribe-taking and bribe-offering misconducts and prosecuted 5,661 people for crimes involving offering bribes.
 Although the government authorities did not publish the statistics respectively for bribery conducted by individuals or corporates in recent years, the number of published indictments still indicates the effective connection between investigation and prosecution, and the intensive enforcement against bribery-related criminal violations.

-16. What are the recent and emerging trends in investigations and enforcement in your jurisdiction?
-Has the Covid-19 pandemic had any ongoing impact and, if so, what?
+18. What are the recent and emerging trends in investigations and enforcement in your jurisdiction?

-The Communist Party of China ("CPC") is building on the overwhelming momentum and keeping up the pressure and the enforcement intensity on anti-corruption and bribery.
+The CPC is building on the overwhelming momentum and keeping up the pressure and the enforcement intensity on anti-corruption and bribery.
 The overall goal is to improve the system of disabling corruption and bribery, to create an influential atmosphere and to demonstrate the government's determination to eradicate corruption and bribery.
 Anti-corruption, as is reiterated by China's top leadership that China has zero tolerance for corruption, will continuously be a key enforcement area.

-From a structural perspective, the supervisory system reform is among the latest enforcement trend to rein in corruption, as a representative example for improving the mechanism and integrating the resources for anti-corruption and bribery.
+From a structural perspective, the supervisory system reform is among the latest enforcement trend to rein in corruption, as a representative example for improving the mechanism and integrating the resources for anticorruption and bribery.

-As for the enforcement scope, the focus has been extended from bribery taking, to cover both bribery taking and offering acts.
+As for the enforcement scope, the focus has been extended from bribery taking, to cover both bribery taking and offering acts, strengthing the investigation and punishment of bribe-offering.
 The targets will involve more "seeming outliers" such as the friends or relatives of the state functionaries, or people with a connection to the counterparty of the transaction.

 In terms of an industrial perspective, the health care industry remains one of the authority's primary focuses, with commercial bribery being one of the most common investigations taking place at the moment.
-So far a series of policies and working plans have been issued by various authorities including the State Council, the National Health Commission, the State Administration for Market Regulation ("SAMR"), the Ministry of Public Security, etc., announcing joint enforcement actions against commercial bribery in healthcare industry.
-Other industries such as automobile, fast moving consumer goods, telecommunications, and financial industries are also among the target list of the recent enforcement trend.
+So far a series of policies and working plans have been issued by various authorities including the State Council, the National Health Commission, the SAMR, the Ministry of Public Security, National Audit Office, SASAC, National Medical Products Administration, National Supervisory Commission and Central Commission for Discipline Inspection of the Communist Party of China, etc., announcing joint enforcement actions against commercial bribery in healthcare industry.
+Other industries such as automobile, fast moving consumer goods, telecommunications, energy, infrastructure construction, and financial industries are also among the target list of the recent enforcement trend.